Jutta-Proto/protocol-bt-cpp/README.md

 When reading from this characteristic, the received data has be be decoded.
 Once decoded, the first byte has to be the `key` used for decoding.
 Otherwise, something went wrong.
 Starting from byte 1, the data represents status bits for the coffee maker.
 For example bit 0 is set in case the water tray is missing and bit 1 of the first byte in case there is not enough water.
-For an exact mapping of bits to their action we need the machine files found for example inside the Android app.
+For an exact mapping of bits to their action, we need the machine files found, for example, inside the Android app.
 More about this here: [Reverse Engineering](#reverse-engineering)

 ### P Mode